Skip to main content

 Set your intention for your cards

 Paint your background - playful, happy colors!
 If using watercolor paper, spray and drip color into it for a wash.
-If recycling thin cardboard (tea boxes!)
-Use white paint or jeep to prepare your surface, then paint with acrylics.
+If recycling thin cardboard (chocolate sleeves or tea boxes) use white paint or gesso to prepare your surface, then paint with acrylics.

 While your paint dries, write out the 'old stories' that hold you back, critic chatter, or negative beliefs on one side of a slip of paper or in your journal: